 The Malaysian government studied. reflected and borrowed elements of telemedicine practices from other parts of the world and incorporated them into its own practice.
 In mid-1996, the Malaysian Government launched the multimedia supercorridor (MSC) project [8].
-During the International Conference of Information Technology (ICIT) and Networks 1999, the Ministry stressed Telemedicine projects working together to promote a fully developed health care system..
-These projects are teleconsulting, continuing medical education. customized / personalised health information and education project, and lifetime health plan [9].
+During the International Conference of Information Technology (ICIT) and Networks 1999, the Health Ministry stressed on four Telemedicine projects working together to promote a fully developed health care system..
+These projects are teleconsulting, continuing medical education. mass customized / personalised health information and education project, and lifetime health plan [9].
 As a new medical technology in the country, it takes a lot more work to change the paradigm and its requires careful assessment of the real value of time and understanding of the professionals.
-It is hoped that this preliminary study will provide useful information concerning the readiness potential users telemedicine.
+It is hoped that this preliminary study will provide useful information concerning the readiness and potential users of telemedicine.